code-coaching/blog-posts/css.en.md

 The padding is now 20 pixels.
 The border now has a red color and is 1px in size.
-The mapping is now 40 pixels.
+The margin is now 40 pixels.